Assassination of Shinzo Abe: Reactions to state funeral

 The decision to hold a tax-funded state funeral was a radically different one from the funerals for other post-war Japanese leaders, which had been jointly organised and funded by the Cabinet and the LDP.
 It was met with mixed reactions, as there was no legal founding that clarified eligibility or how a state funeral should be conducted.
 An injunction requesting a suspension to the Cabinet's decision and budget for the event had been filed at the district courts in Tokyo, Saitama, Yokohama and Osaka by civil groups on 21 July, which stated the lack of parliamentary approval and infringement of a constitutional right to freedom of belief.
 All these lawsuits were dismissed by all courts on 9 September.
 On 12 September, the Japan Congress of Journalists (JCJ) issued an appeal letter in opposition to Abe's state funeral, citing unfavorable polling data of the state funeral across the news agencies.
-The letter condemned the 2015 Japanese military legislation (legalisation of Japan's right to collective self-defense), one of Abe's controversial legacies during his tenure, which was described by JCJ as destroying the Constitution and peace diplomacy of Japan, but Kishida attempted to praise such a legacy via a state funeral paid by taxpayers' money.
+The letter condemned the 2015 Legislation for Peace and Security (legalisation of Japan's right to collective self-defense), one of Abe's controversial legacies during his tenure, which was described by JCJ as destroying the Constitution and peace diplomacy of Japan, but Kishida attempted to praise such a legacy via a state funeral paid by taxpayers' money.
 Anti-cult journalist Eito Suzuki expressed his concern that Abe's state funeral could be used by the Unification Church to lure more victims into their organisation because of Abe's overt endorsement of their leader Hak Ja Han.
 On 22 September, in a third press conference held by the Unification Church in response to the assassination and spiritual sales, they would announce their support for Abe's state funeral out of "tremendous respect" for Abe.